This article has recently been updated to reflect new information.

-LPWAN (low power, wide area network) protocols can be thought of as the cell phone for machines.
+Low-Power Wide-Area Network (LPWAN) protocols can be thought of as the cell phone for machines.
 In development for a few years, many professionally managed and amateur networks have been deployed over large geographies.
-Characterized by narrow band transmissions typically within sub-1GHz bands, these communications standards include LoRa, Sigfox, Weightless, and NB-IoT among several others.
-Unique requirements of IoT applications demand the new capabilities that these new protocols bring.
+Characterized by narrow band transmissions typically within sub-1GHz bands, these communications standards include LoRa, Sigfox, Weightless, and NB-IoT among others.
+Unique requirements of IoT applications, demand the capabilities that these protocols bring.
 Below the are the top three reasons LPWAN protocols are ideal for the IoT.

-How is LPWAN different?
-Taking advantage of narrow band modulation and signaling while reducing data rate to the minimum required level, LPWAN reigns as the leading long range connectivity protocol when long lasting battery life is necessary.
-Typical current consumption while in transmit or receive mode is a few 10’s of mA, compared to 100’s of mA for 2G or 3G modules.
-Average micro joule per bit (µJ/bit) has been demonstrated as less than (10) for many of these protocols.
-Optimizing the transmit and receive windows, LPWAN protocols such as LoRa can effectively reduce average current consumption to low µA’s, providing a significant enhancement in battery life.
-Even NB-IoT which consumes higher instantaneous current still be managed to a low enough average power consumption to satisfy IoT requirements.
+LPWAN reigns as the leading long-range connectivity protocol when long lasting battery life is necessary.
+It takes advantage of narrow band modulation and signaling while reducing data rate to the minimum required level.
+Typical current consumption while in transmit or receive mode is a few tens of milliamperes, compared to hundreds of milliamperes for 2G or 3G modules.
+Average micro joule per bit (µJ/bit) has been demonstrated as less than ten for many of these protocols.
+Even NB-IoT which consumes higher instantaneous current can be managed to a low average power consumption to satisfy IoT requirements.

-In conclusion, the combination of direct cloud connectivity, lower operating and manufacturing cost per node and ultra-low power operation resulting in extended battery life makes the LPWAN protocols available today excellent solutions for IoT applications.
-These are unique benefits not available with other RF connectivity solutions.
+The combination of direct cloud connectivity, lower operating and manufacturing costs and ultra-low power operation resulting in extended battery life makes the LPWAN protocols ideal solutions for IoT applications.
+These unique benefits are not available with other RF connectivity solutions.
 These new protocols have become a necessary part of the IoT ecosystem and are directly contributing to the adoption and growth of the IoT.

 About Abracon, LLC | The Heartbeat of the IoT™